Code-Institute-Submissions/Cuisine/README.md

 See the app [here](https://recipe-app-python.herokuapp.com)

-Cuisine is an online recipe book, where users can add, edit and delete the recipes on the site.
-Users can also search through the recipes, and see either a sorted or a refined view of the results.
-This project is the 4th requirement of the Code Institute's full stack web development course.
-The project showcases skills in: Python3, Flask and MongoDB.
+Cuisine is an online recipe book where users can add, edit and delete the recipes on the site.
+Users can also search through the recipes and see either a sorted or a refined view of the results.
+This project is the 4th requirement of the Code Institute's full stack web development course, showcasing skills in: Python3, Flask and MongoDB.

 **Index:**